timyourivh/east-surrealdb/README.md

 }
 ```

-This example creates a schemafull table named "test" and adds a field named "name" to it with type "string".When rolling back this migration it will "remove" the table making this migration undone.
+This example creates a schemafull table named "test" and adds a field named "name" to it with type "string".
+When rolling back this migration it will "remove" the table making this migration undone.

 ---